 In shamanism we invite a song to come to us.
 We recognise it not as belonging to us, but allowing us to be the vessel that enables it to be heard in the world.
 The song may have words that we understand or may be spirit words that were given to us with a specific intention.

 This is a link to a connection song that was given to me by the spirits.
-The video is from the Aurora festival in Italy which I presented at.
+The video is from the Aurora festival in Italy where I was one of the presenters.

 This is a link to a song given to me by the full moon